 Students analyze U.S. immigration statistics for the years 1821-2000 and draw conclusions about the events and policies that have shaped trends in immigration.

-Students read from a selection of immigrant profiles, comparing the motivations and challenges involved in the process of immigration.
+Students read from a selection of first person immigrant accounts, comparing the motivations and challenges involved in the process of immigration.

 In this online lesson, students gain an understanding of the current refugee crisis by mapping data and exploring personal accounts of refugees.

 Quotation Analysis and Persuasive Writing

 Students write a persuasive essay demonstrating their ability to critically analyze a primary source and take a stance on whether they agree or disagree with the source's author.